txt/fse16/doc/trees.md

 - They extend naturally into cloud computing: just build forests on different CPUs.

-Like C4.5 and CART, it might be best to think of random forests as a framework within which we can explore multiple data mining methods:

--  When faced with data that is too big to process:
+Like C4.5 and CART, it might be best to think of random forests as a framework within which we can explore multiple data mining methods.
+When faced with data that is too big to process:

 – Repeat many times:
 – Learn something from subsets of the rows and features.
 - Then make conclusions by sampling across that ensemble of learners.

 As seen with random forests, this strategy works well for decision tree learning, but